Koumbaya/wumpus/README.md

    - **Winning**: The player wins by shooting the Wumpus without falling into a pit or being eaten.
    - **Losing**: The player loses by getting struck by an arrow, falling into a pit, or being eaten by the Wumpus.

+**A note on arrows**: It's unclear if the original version had the limit of 5 arrows.
+I implemented it but it can be disabled.
+Please note that there is no way to win the game once you're out of arrows.

 Pen & paper are recommended to take notes or draw the map ! (or you can print a [flattened dodecahedron](https://people.math.sc.edu/Burkardt/data/grf/dodecahedron.png))

 ### Running the game